grinisrit/noa-atra/README.md

 ## High Frequency Trading in Cryptocurrency Markets

+In this study, we explore the impact of High Frequency Trading on execution costs and liquidity for several Cryptocurrency exchanges.

-In this study, you will find the data collection utilities within [crypto-hft-data](crypto-hft-analytics).
+You will find the data collection utilities within [crypto-hft-data](crypto-hft-analytics).
-We get the LOB data feed from the following cryptocurrency exchanges:
+We get the LOB data feed from the following exchanges:

 * [Coinbase](https://docs.pro.coinbase.com/#websocket-feed)
 * [Kraken](https://docs.kraken.com/websockets/#message-book/)